+Non-Covered individuals outside of the groups given priority under WIOA.

 As part of the intake and enrollment process, customers complete an Adult Priority of Service form where they can select if they meet criteria that would qualify them for priority of service.
 This tool enables the career counselor to ensure that priority is being given to those that fall into the various categories.